What do I wish I had known when I started surfing?

 Addiction

 If you think of surfers as drug addicts looking for their next fix, it is much easier to understand why surfing can make some of them aggressive at times.
-I've heard someone say that sometimes he goes surfing to relieve his anger, but if he doesn't get enough waves, he leaves the water even more angry.
+I've heard a surfing instructor say that sometimes he goes surfing to relieve his anger, but if he doesn't get enough waves, he leaves the water even more angry.

 There are other places to surf